qbalsdon/qbalsdon.github.io/docs/_posts/2021-04-15-accessibility-service.markdown

 [The code for this can be accessed here.][9]

+## tl;dr Why?

+It could be argued that plugging in a keyboard and using the [Switch Access][12] feature to navigate with accessibility can achieve the same goal with much less effort.
+In most user-oriented cases that would be a fair assessment.
+However, as a developer / automation tester, my device is normally plugged into my computer so that I can debug the code that I am currently writing, and it becomes tedious and diminishes focus if I constantly have to be changing cables, devices etc.

 ## Understanding Accessibility on Android

 I have come to the conclusion that there are 2 layers of input on Android.
 They are the "input" layer and the "accessibility" layer.
-When you type on the keyboard, perform swipe gestures, these actions are performed on the regular layer.
+When you type on the keyboard, perform swipe gestures, these actions are performed on the input layer.
 Some actions may get passed on to the accessibility layer, when it's enabled.
-However actions performed by the ADB input actions are NEVER passed to this layer.
-This is why simply recording a keyboard action and playing it back does not appear to work.
+However actions performed by the ADB input actions are NEVER (in my experience) passed to this layer.
+This would explain why `adb shell input ...` or simply recording a keyboard action and playing it back does not appear to work well with Talkback.
 I have no reference for this other than the [Google documentation refers to two types of focus, namely input focus and accessbility focus][1].
 It's not a far stretch, but I have no solid evidence for it.

 The shorter part of the answer is that this is possible to do, but it's relatively involved, which is annoying.
 You can't perform an accessibility action via ADB, you would have to create an [Accessibility service][2] in order to [act on behalf of an Accessibility user][3] and create a [Broadcast Receiver][4] so that it can take input via the ADB.
+And so I did.

 ### Broadcast service: responding to ADB events